Truncated Variational Expectation Maximization: Applications of Theoretical Results

-\subsection{TV-EM and `hard EM'}
+\subsection{TV-EM and `Hard EM'}

-A very wide-spread approach to optimize parameters of a given generative model is `hard EM' also known as zero-temperature EM, MAP approximation, Viterbi training, classification EM, etc (see introduction).
-As the name suggests, `hard EM' is typically introduced as an EM-like algorithm in which the computation of the full posterior in the E-step is replaced by the computation of the state $\sVec$ with maximum a-posterior (MAP) probability.
-In the M-step, the model parameters are then updated by only considering this maximum a-posterior state.
-Alg.\,\ref{AlgHardEM} shows a standard form of the `hard EM' algorithm. \SetAlCapHSkip{0.2em} \DecMargin{1.0em}
+A very wide-spread approach to optimize parameters of a given generative model is `hard EM' also known as zero-temperature EM, MAP approximation, Viterbi training or classification EM.
+As the name suggests, `hard EM' is typically introduced as an EM-like algorithm in which the computation of the full posterior in the E-step is replaced by the computation of the state $\sVec$ with maximum a-posterior (MAP) probability.\ \,In the M-step, the model parameters are then updated by only \SetAlCapHSkip{0.2em} \DecMargin{1.0em}